Matei-Ciobotaru/Temperature-Control-Scripts/README.md

 **raspi_fan.py**<br>

  This python script uses the RPi.GPIO library to start the fan, connected to BCM GPIO pin 12, when a certain temperature threshlod is reached.
 The temperature is monitored every 2 seconds by reading the `/sys/class/thermal/thermal_zone0/temp` file.
-When the temperature drops 15 degrees Celcius below the maxiumum threshold, the fan is automatically stopped.
+When the temperature drops 15 degrees Celsius below the maxiumum threshold, the fan is automatically stopped.
 The script also logs the start/stop of the fan along with the temperature in `/var/log/fan.log`

  Note: The script has been only tested on [Raspbian Strech Lite](https://www.raspberrypi.org/downloads/raspbian/).